simelation/simhub-plugins/packages/simhub-sli-plugin/README.md

 This is a simple plugin for SimHub to add support for [SLI-Pro](https://www.leobodnar.com/products/SLI-PRO/) and [SLI-F1](http://www.leobodnar.com/shop/index.php?main_page=product_info&cPath=97&products_id=184/) boards.

-Some ideas for improvements I might do are [here](https://github.com/simelation/simhub-plugins/issues/1).
+Some ideas for improvements I might make are [here](https://github.com/simelation/simhub-plugins/issues/).

 ## Installation from package